Chirag-ahir/SFC-Preparation/README.md

 What is Account Hierarchy?<br>
 AccountHierarchy gives you global view of a company and it's subsidiaries by creating an association through the Parant Account field (Self Lookup Relationship Field)

+How many records Kanban view can display on screen?<br>
+200 Records

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>